Back Pain Is No Laughing Matter --

-Of course, over-the-counter non-steroidal anti-inflammatories such as acetaminophen, aspirin, or ibuprofen can also be used, but each has gastrointestinal side effects including bleeding.
+Of course, over-the-counter NSAIDs containing acetaminophen. ibuprofen or naproxen can also be used but each has gastrointestinal side effects including bleeding and are at increased risk for strokes and heart attacks.
 Exercise and surgery are not usually used to treat acute spine pain.

 See also natural back relief, arthritis back relief, and back relief.